gesiscss/orc/README.md

 ["Using a self-provisioned edge"](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#using-a-self-provisioned-edge).

 Nginx is used as reverse proxy server and load balancer.
-It also handles SSL offloading/termination.
+It also handles SSL offloading/termination and serves static files.
 It is outside of ORC cluster and a public entrypoint to the cluster.
 All services in the cluster has type `NodePort`.